Current as of: June 15, 2026 - 16:17

 Getting to the start hotel

 The start hotel is approximately 1hr 30min drive from the airport.
-Exodus provides one group arrival transfer from the airport, which is timed to coincide with the arrival of a chosen flight from London, UK.
+Exodus provides one group arrival transfer from the airport, which is timed to coincide with the arrival of a chosen flight.
 You may join this transfer, provided you can be at the airport before the transfer leaves.
 Speak to your sales representative for the group arrival transfer times or to arrange a private transfer.

 Catching your return flight

-There’s a group departure transfer to the airport for customers who Exodus booked onto a chosen flight to London, UK.
+There’s a group departure transfer to the airport which is timed to coincide with a chosen flight.
 Please speak to your sales representative if you wish to join.
 If the group departure transfer does not suit your flight time, speak to your sales representative to arrange an alternative transfer.

 Full joining instructions including local emergency numbers will be sent to you as part of our Final Joining Instructions.
 If you do not receive these at least a week before departure, or require them earlier please contact our office or your travel agent.